 These are the basic ingredients for creating a brine.
 You can then add more ingredients to your liking.
 Specific recipes for pickling jalapeños vary from simple to complex.

 For example, see our spicy dill refrigerator pickles recipe.
 This recipe works great for jalapeños, too.

-If you follow the basic proportions of the above brine, you can experiment with your favorite ingredients.
+If you follow the basic proportions of the above brine, you can experiment with your favorite spices.
 Some of our favorite things to add to pickled jalapeños are fresh chopped garlic, whole black peppercorns, mustard seed, apple cider vinegar (instead of white vinegar), and oregano.

-Important to know: quick pickling does not produce a reliable seal on your jars, and therefore pickled jalapeños must be stored in the refrigerator right away.
+Important to know: Quick pickling does not produce a reliable seal on your jars, and therefore pickled jalapeños must be stored in the refrigerator right away.
 This is a drawback of this method, and it can be a deal breaker if you want to preserve your jalapeños long-term.

-How to Quick Pickle Jalapeños
+How to Make Pickled Jalapeños (Recipe)

 - Wash and cut jalapeños.
 Wash all peppers with cold water.
 Using a sharp knife, cut peppers into 1/4 inch slices.

 - Fill jars.
 Using gloves or tongs, pack the sliced peppers tightly into glass jars (ball jars or similar), leaving 1/2 inch of space at the top of each jar.
 Ensure jars have been cleaned prior to pickling.